 - Directors should act in good faith in matters involving a customer or prospect of the Company when that customer or prospect is a competitor, customer, or supplier of the Director.
 In such instances, the Director should use proper judgment when participating in any matters or discussions involving such accounts, and in all cases should abstain on any matters during discussion or pertaining to a vote involving such accounts.

 B. The Company’s Confidential Information

 The Company provides its employees with access to its physical resources and proprietary information and with knowledge and experience in the technologies developed or used by the Company.
 Employees are responsible for the proper use of the Company’s physical resources and proprietary information and for taking appropriate steps to assure the security of such resources and information.
 Accordingly, employees may not disseminate, sell or otherwise use the Company’s physical resources or proprietary information for their personal benefit or for the benefit of a third party.
-This restriction continues to apply after employment terminates, regardless of the reason for termination.
+This restriction continues to apply after employment terminates, regardless of the reason for termination, and shall last forever or until such time as the confidential information has become public knowledge other than as a result of the employee’s breach of confidentiality.
 The proper use of the Company’s resources includes uses only for those activities that are directly related to its business or that have been approved in advance by management.